meowosaurus/aa-srppayouts/README.md

 * Display a page with the maximum amount of ISK you're willing to reimburse
 * Dynamically add new ships, new payouts or new reimbursement reasons (columns)
 * A simple search bar

+## TODO
+* Add sorting filters for each column
+* Add pagination
+* Add option to only show a certain amout of entries
+* Add admin option to easily change payout values for one ship type

 ### Active devs:
 * [Meowosaurus](https://github.com/meowosaurus)